matthew-brett/asterisk-blog/content/love_letter.md

-Title: Why do students write sloppy code?
+Title: Why do researchers write sloppy code?
 Date: 2016-01-15 14:00
 Tags: Thinking, Teaching, Coding
 Category: Teaching
 Slug: love-letter
 Author: Matthew Brett
-Summary: A love letter from me to the computer
+Summary: A love letter to the computer

 A friend of mine teaches a subject that involves scientific programming.
 He has several times told me that he is surprised at some of the work that